ThomaxMerlin/Titanic-data-analysis/README.md

-# Titanic-data-analysis

 # Titanic Survival Prediction
+**With Jupyter Notebook**

-This project demonstrates how to perform exploratory data analysis (EDA) and build machine learning models to predict survival on the Titanic.
+This Jupyter Notebook demonstrates how to perform exploratory data analysis (EDA) and build machine learning models to predict survival on the Titanic.
 The dataset used is `titanic.csv`, which contains information about passengers, such as age, gender, class, and survival status.

 ---